mjastad/calm_workshop/lab3/calm_workshop_lab3_troubleshooting.rst

 |image10|

-Using the *Audit* tree and expanding **Create**, we'll scroll down to the first failure occurrance to read the logs and compare it woith the script.
+Using the *Audit* tree and expanding **Create**, scroll down to the first failure occurrance to read the logs and compare it with the script.

 |image11|